ahmedshaaban1608/weather-app-2nd-project/README.md

 ### Try to use any of those values to see changes
 * country: United States and zip code: 94040
 * country: Australia and zip code: 6152
-* country: GreenLand and zip code: 3950
+* country: Greenland and zip code: 3950
 * country: Bangladesh and zip code: 1215
 * country: Pakistan and zip code: 50010